bobcolner/alchemyapi_python/README.md

 	git clone https://github.com/AlchemyAPI/alchemyapi_python.git
 	cd alchemyapi_python
-	python alchemyapi.py YOUR_API_KEY
-	python example.py

-Just replace YOUR_API_KEY with your 40 character API key from AlchemyAPI, and you should be good to go.
+Just replace set the Enviroment variable "ALCHEMY_API_KEY" with YOUR_API_KEY and you should be good to go.